Music

 It is possible to rent most instruments from local shops or Surrey County Music Service.
 Please ask the Music Department should you require further advice.

 To request additional informaiton about instrumental tuition please email the Performing Arts Department on performingarts@ewellcastle.co.uk or call the main School switchboard number and ask for extention 259.
-To access our interactive booking form, please visit MySchoolPortal (MSP).
+Click HERE to access our interactive booking form.
+Once your request has been received, we will pass your request to the respective VMT who then in turn contact you to schedule the lessons and arrange payment.